-The Portuguese also brought their own divine lady, the Virgin Mary.
+The Portuguese brought their own divine lady, the Virgin Mary to Macau.
 They built the Chapel of Our Lady Guia (“guia” is Portuguese for “guidance”) on Macau’s highest peninsula in 1622.

 Lucky for me, the special administrative region still has more than a dozen beautifully maintained churches.

 Although the Portuguese population of Macau now is less than 1,000 people, Catholicism has a firm hold.